 Spice essential oils can really liven up a room with their invigorating aromas.
 They are especially beloved during the fall and winter months and frequently found in favorite seasonal diffuser blends and essential oil recipes.

-While they smell wonderful, some of the spice essential oils have precautions that you should be aware of.
+While they smell wonderful, some of the spice essential oils have precautions that you should be aware of before using.

-Top 20 Spice Essential Oils with Safety Precautions
+Top 20 Spice Essential Oils List with Safety Precautions

-These spice essential oils come from the root, stem, seed, fruit, or bark of the plant.
+These spice essential oils come from the root, stem, seed, fruit, or bark of the plant, depending on the oil being extracted.
 They are steam distilled from the plant part to obtain the oil.
 You may also find CO2 extractions of a few spice oils, ginger being the most common.

 1. Cinnamon Essential Oil (Bark or Leaf) - Cinnamomum zeylanicum